-The Fund will not purchase or sell commodities, commodity contracts or commodity futures contracts except to the extent that the Fund may engage in transactions involving futures contracts and related options.
+The Fund will not purchase or sell commodities, commodity contracts or commodity futures contracts.

 Investing in Real Estate

 The Fund will not purchase or sell real estate, although it may invest in securities of companies whose business involves the purchase or sale of real estate or in securities secured by real estate or interests in real estate.